bitnami/containers/containers/dreamfactory/README.md

 # How to use this image

 DreamFactory requires access to a MySQL database or MariaDB database to store information.
 We'll use our very own [MariaDB image](https://www.github.com/bitnami/bitnami-docker-mariadb) for the database requirements.
-It also uses our [MongoDB image] (https://www.github.com/bitnami/bitnami-docker-mongodb) and [Redis(TM) image] (https://www.github.com/bitnami/bitnami-docker-redis).
+It also uses our [MongoDB image](https://www.github.com/bitnami/bitnami-docker-mongodb) and [Redis(TM) image](https://www.github.com/bitnami/bitnami-docker-redis).

 ## Using Docker Compose